q-inho/q-inho.github.io/_posts/Main/Brief Review/2023-04-12-Science-volume-378-issue-6625.md

 Highly tunable $\textbf{noisy intermediate-scale quantum}$ (NISQ) platforms unveil uncharted avenues, including inquiries into quantum monopole diffusion and the role of increasingly coherent many-body quantum dynamics.
 NISQ platforms are quantum devices with a limited number of qubits and noise levels that prevent them from achieving error correction, but they can still be used for various quantum computing tasks.

+Researchers are studying topological matter, specifically spin ice, to understand the unusual behavior observed in magnetic noise spectral density and relaxation properties.
+By analyzing monopole motion and fractal structures, they can shed light on these anomalous properties, paving the way for further experiments and investigations in the field of condensed matter physics.

 >**Required Additional Study Materials**
 >